strangerism/SEALs/README.md

 ## List of configuration modules

 > [!CAUTION]
-> These modules are provided as examples.
+> Some of these modules are provided as examples.
 > The mod is meant to be supported only by the community's contribuitions

 - **Anomaly**: Applies Anomaly seals to all weapons from the base game (this is a static prefab configuration).